News

 In England, a property becomes a House in Multiple Occupation (HMO) when 3 people, at least 2 of which are unrelated, share a home.
 With a few exceptions, landlords will require a licence when HMOs have 5 or more people living there.
 Here’s the regulation predicament in simple terms, highlighting the need for Kamma:

 The Selective Licensing guide for local authorities sets out intentions to make the private rented sector ‘strong, healthy and vibrant’.
-Moreover it is helping to set accomodation standards to ensure security, stability and decency.
+Moreover it is helping to set accommodation standards to ensure security, stability and decency.
 Local Authorities have powers to introduce Selective Licensing on properties in areas where there are problems that need addressing such as low housing demand or increased anti-social behaviour.
 The benchmarks used and enforcement of such schemes varies by council.

 The National Landlords Association explains what is required to introduce an Additional HMO Licensing scheme.
 It requires a ten week consultation with residents and landlords and is introduced to properties local authorities can demonstrate … ’significant management issues and poor property condition that need addressing within a designated area…’.
 The outcome of additional schemes again is subject to each council and property in case, and will vary nationally.